bettygordon932/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This will not only make you a more valuable asset to your team but also help you stay ahead of the competition.

 To stay current, make it a habit to read blogs, follow industry leaders, and attend conferences and workshops.
 By doing this, you' ll be exposed to the newest programming techniques and technologies, which will help improve your skills and make your portfolio more diverse.
 Additionally, always be open to trying new things and pushing yourself outside your comfort zone.
 The more experiences you have, the better you will become at problem-solving and adaptability.

+# 2023-11-21
+- "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
+It's not just about making it work, but also about ensuring that others can easily understand and modify it in the future.
+Invest time in proper documentation, use meaningful variable names, and structure your code logically.
+Remember, programming is not a solo activity; you're writing code for humans to read and collaborate on."